I came up with this cool solution for our teens and their neighborhood friends, and it was a huge hit!

 - Use a Neighbor's Last Name: Instead of numbers, write the name of the family whose house the prize is at, and then put one letter in each green egg.
-For example: "W-I-L-S-O-N-S H-O-U-S-E" The kids have to unscramble the letters to figure out the clue that will lead them to the prize.
+For example: "W-I-L-S-O-N-S H-O-U-S-E." The kids have to unscramble the letters to figure out the clue that will lead them to the prize.

 - Add More Math: Make the math harder by putting a - or a + in front of each of the numbers.
 So when the kids write the numbers down, they have to add some but subtract others.

-Why Include the Big Kids?
+Why Include Older Kids?

 This is a great “transitional” activity to keep the tweens and young teens engaged.
 After all, this is the same group that will turn up on your doorstep on Halloween with a pillow-case and no costume!
 These big kids still want the fun but feel awkward about joining in.